33rd Alabama Infantry Regiment: Nashville

 The following morning found the 33rd Alabama with the rest of Cheatham's Division on the Confederate left flank, near a road called the Granny White Pike.
 This section of the front was hit late in the day by a three-brigade attack led by Federal Brigadier General John McArthur, which smashed through the poorly placed defenses and rolled up Hood's line from west to east as additional Union forces joined the assault.
-Hood's army rapidly disintegrated, with its shattered remnants fleeing down the Granny White Pike and nearby roads to Columbia, not ultimately stopping until they reached Tupelo, Mississippi, 220 miles away.Jacob Cox, LL.D., Major General: Battle of Nashville.
+Hood's army rapidly disintegrated, with its shattered remnants fleeing down the Granny White Pike and nearby roads to Columbia, not ultimately stopping until they reached Tupelo, Mississippi, 220 miles away.

 Already decimated by its fruitless assault at Franklin, the once-proud Army of Tennessee was all but obliterated at Nashville.
 Having taken 39,000 men with him into Tennessee the month before, Hood came out with 18,742.
 His own career irreparably ruined, Hood resigned his position and would not receive another command for the duration of the war.
 Private Matthews reports that on the day after the battle, "we that could stand were given two or three pounds of flour and a pound or two of beef, and told to get South."